The Ghost Army (film): Critical Reaction

 The Ghost Army received overwhelmingly positive reviews.
 On Metacritic 79 out of 100.

-David Weigand at the San Francisco Chronicle called it a "mesmerizing documentary," going on to say: "You could call it a kind of World War II version of Argo and it makes for a documentary that is almost as gripping as Ben Affleck's film."
+David Weigand at the San Francisco Chronicle called it a "mesmerizing documentary", going on to say: "You could call it a kind of World War II version of Argo and it makes for a documentary that is almost as gripping as Ben Affleck's film."
 Robert Lloyd at The Los Angeles Times called it "fascinating, detailed and oddly delightful."
 Matt Roush of TV Guide called it "remarkable and memorable…first-rate…entrancing."
 Dorothy Rabinowitz of the Wall Street Journal commented: "The unit's work was top secret, its members' experiences, recounted in this film, fascinating above all for what they tell about the determined inventiveness, the all-out ambition to try everything, characteristic of that war effort."
 Washington Post and New York Daily News critics both called the documentary "fascinating."

 Mark Feeney at the Boston Globe praised the film while offering a rare note of criticism: "The Ghost Army" can feel a bit padded at times.
 Like one of those rubber tanks, it's not as imposing as it seems.
 But also like those tanks, it's memorable and not quite like anything else."

 Feature film adaptation

 On June 15, 2015, Warner Bros acquired the film adaptation rights to Breyer's novel with Henry Gayden writing the script, and Bradley Cooper, Todd Phillips and Andrew Lazar producing the film.
-On April 23, 2019, Universal Pictures acquired the project, with Affleck attached to direct, produce, and potentially star in the film with Madison Ainsley and Lazar, and Nic Pizzolatto set to write the script.
+On April 23, 2019, Universal Pictures acquired the project, with Ben Affleck attached to direct, produce, and potentially star in the film with Madison Ainsley and Lazar, and Nic Pizzolatto set to write the script.